richardklingler/mystrom/README.md

 #### myStrom WiFI PIR GPIO mapping

 The WiFi PIR sensor uses a second PCB where the PIR and other sensors are mounted.
 Also 2 LEDs and a pushbutton.
+I2C is used for the temperatue and ambient light sensor.

     1   GND
     2   VCC